-If the problem cannot be solved by the response above, collect the diagnostic data with fisnap, and contact field engineers.
+If the problem cannot be solved by the response above, collect the diagnostic data with fjsnap or pclsnap, and contact field engineers.

-For details on commands, see sfcinfo(8) and sfcadm(8) in this manual.
+For details on the commands, see sfcinfo(8) and sfcadm(8) in this manual.

-ERROR: sfcfs\mount:0016: special: cannot add mount information to /etc/mtab
+ERROR: sfcfs_mount:0016:special: cannot add mount information to /etc/mtab